LoraV/LoraV.github.io/_posts/2021-09-10-book-review.markdown

 ---
 layout: post
-title: "Lovable, Furry Old Gaslighter Is More Like It"
+title: "More Like the Gaslighter at the End of this Book"
 date:   2021-09-10
 categories: death scenes
 ---